tearust/tea-docs/Whitepaper_v2/_Litepaper.md

 **TEA**

-The first token, TEA, is a stablecoin utility token that must be mined - there's no TEA token in the genesis block (except for a very small amount for the initial gas fee), nor will there be any airdrops.
-TEA is generated as the reward given to miners for running security validation services on the TEA network.
+The first token, TEA, is a stablecoin utility token that will have a 100 million token pre-mine.
+TEA is also generated as the reward given to miners for running security validation services on the TEA network.
 TEA is burnt when users buy new CML tokens through DAO auctions.
 Its supply is therefore influenced by the supply and demand of CML tokens which miners need in order to mine TEA.

 TEA has a variety of uses on the platform: